codebyalisher/Additional_learningd_things/README.md

 - Clear explanation for each step
 - Code snippets where useful
 - Tips and gotchas to avoid

+## How to Use:
+When you want to implement any feature, just fill in:

+🔧 Feature Name

+🎯 Objective

+...and plug this prompt into ai models.
+You'll get a production-grade architecture and implementation plan that spans database, API, testing, and scaling — with security and performance in mind.

 ```

 ## 2nd-Approach for giving the prompt to the chatgpt